 If Los Angeles is a laid back city (relaxed dress codes, casual attitudes), then Santa Monica is super chill.
 This is the city where a Tesla pulls up to a restaurant's valet kiosk, and when the driver steps out, flip flops hit the pavement.
-The vibe here is casual affluence.
+The vibe here could best be described is 'casual affluence.'

 No doubt, the attitude here comes from the fact that Santa Monica is a beachside city, known for occasionally-foggy mornings, cool ocean breezes and spectacular sunsets.

 Some days here start off relatively chilly compared to the rest of the region, caused by the formation of an overnight marine layer (fog).
 Like clockwork, by midday, the sun has done its job burning off the thin overhead clouds.